Naturaily/Naturaily-netlify/_posts/2021-04-30-what-is-headless-e-commerce.md

 Some of the best examples of monolithic platforms are those built on WordPress.
 It's an environment where you create all platforms within one platform.
 Although you can add extensions to make your experience more customizable, you're still limited by just one platform.

-{% image /assets/images/TraditionalvsHeadless  .jpg traditional traditional_headless %}
+{% image /assets/images/TraditionalvsHeadless.jpg traditional traditional %}

 ### Headless commerce system